How AI Changes Buyer Discovery in the Lower Middle Market

 Case Example: Applying AI to Lower-Middle-Market Deals

-Let's make this concrete.
-Imagine you're representing a $10M EBITDA software business serving the logistics industry.
-The company has a niche product—warehouse optimization tools for third-party logistics providers.
-Traditional search would start with obvious suspects: other logistics software vendors, PE firms focused on supply chain tech, maybe a few large 3PLs looking to add technology capabilities.
+Let’s make this concrete.
+Imagine you’re representing a $10M EBITDA software business serving the logistics industry.
+The company has a niche product focused on warehouse optimization tools for third-party logistics providers.
+Traditional search would start with obvious suspects, including other logistics software vendors, private equity firms focused on supply chain technology, and maybe a few large 3PLs looking to add technology capabilities.

 Using a traditional approach, your team spends a week building a list of 40 buyers.
-You source them from CapIQ, cross-reference against prior deals, manually validate their acquisition activity.
-Half the list turns out to be dormant—they haven't done a deal in three years.
-Ten more aren't a strategic fit once you dig into their product lines.
-You're left with 15 solid targets.
+You source them from CapIQ, cross reference against prior deals, and manually validate acquisition activity.
+Half the list turns out to be dormant, with no deals completed in the past three years.
+Ten more are not a strategic fit once you dig into their product lines.
+You are left with 15 solid targets.

 Now consider the AI-powered version.
 You input the target’s profile into a platform like PrivSource.
 Within hours, the system returns 60 prioritized buyers, including: